-Panasonic G80 versus Panasonic GH5
+Panasonic G80 vs GH5

-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Panasonic Lumix DC-GH5 are two digital cameras that were announced, respectively, in September 2016 and January 2017.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Panasonic Lumix DC-GH5 are two digital cameras that were officially introduced, respectively, in September 2016 and January 2017.
 Both the G80 and the GH5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G80 has a resolution of 15.8 megapixel, whereas the GH5 provides 20.2 MP.
+The G80 has a resolution of 15.8 megapixels, whereas the GH5 provides 20.2 MP.

-Body comparison: Panasonic G80 vs Panasonic GH5
+Body comparison: Panasonic G80 vs GH5

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably larger (20 percent) than the Panasonic G80.
 Moreover, the GH5 is substantially heavier (44 percent) than the G80.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.